 Captivate your child’s creativity this summer with a summer camp full of science surprises!
 Children will experience hands-on amazing science projects that incorporate STEM educational practices.
 They will learn the secret formulas to mixtures like slime, putty, moon sand, and more.

 This week the power is with the campers!
 Each day we will provide a menu of activities for the Day and the campers take charge of mapping out the day for us.
 Activities will hold outdoor adventure, water time, and whatever else the campers can come up with!

-All Nature Day Camp sessions include indoor activities and outdoor physical activities, and provide a unique combination of content-rich programming and complementary games and crafts.
+All Nature Day Camp sessions include indoor activities and outdoor physical activities and provide a unique combination of content-rich programming and complimentary games and crafts.
 All programs are designed to encourage the curiosity of the natural world, allow exploration of natural areas, and promote a sense of stewardship in the next generation.

 The Boardman River Nature Center and Nature Day Camps are a State of Michigan Licensed Day Camp Facility and Program

 There is a $10 non-refundable registration fee added at checkout